 “I am not a saint, unless you think of a saint as a sinner who keeps on trying.”

-To farewell perhaps the 20th century’s most recognizable force for positive change, here is the brand new U2 song Ordinary Love which features in the just released biopic Mandela: Long Walk To Freedom.
+To farewell perhaps the 20th century’s most recognisable force for positive change, here is the brand new U2 song Ordinary Love which features in the just released biopic Mandela: Long Walk To Freedom.

 Rolling Stone magazine had this to say about Ordinary Love, a song U2 themselves call a “complicated love song” for Mandela: